-- Find someone who has a food truck, and agrees to an agreement for a lease or rental.
+- Find someone who has a food truck, and agrees to a lease or rental.

 - Start with a budget-friendly cart, trailer, or used cart.

-- Start selling at farmer’s markets fair booth, a pop-up shop, or pop-up.
+- Start selling at a farmer’s market fair booth, a pop-up shop, or a pop-up.

-- Speak to restaurateurs who have succeeded in running a food trucks business.
+- Speak to restaurateurs who have succeeded in running a food truck business.